THE 1930s

 In case you thought move-in stations were a relatively recent phenomenon, there is KGKO to prove otherwise.
 The Wichita Falls station was purchased by Amon Carter, and moved to Fort Worth (the large 570 signal still covered Wichita Falls, but was now much stronger in Fort Worth and Dallas.)

-KGKO's new studios were built in the Medical Arts Building in downtown Fort Worth, and a new transmitter plant (at right) was built off of Mayfield Road south of what was then the small town of Arlington.
-(The site was demolished decades ago, and eventually covered by a subdivision.)
+KGKO's new studios were built in the Medical Arts Building in downtown Fort Worth, and a new transmitter plant (at right) was built south of what was then the small town of Arlington.
+(The site was demolished in the 1960s when Spur 303 was built.
+There is a Vietnamese restaurant where the building you see to the right once stood.)

 It is doubtless there was a bit of political maneuvering involved in moving KGKO - before the move, Carter only had a radio operation half the day, with WBAP being off the air while WFAA occupied the 800 frequency.
 That problem was now resolved, as Carter could shift programming to KGKO that would otherwise not air.
 KGKO's move